How much of your day is taken up by repetitive work? An hour? A few hours?

 Repeat after me: variety is the spice of life

 Humans have always sought to avoid repetitive work.
 Where once we were building robots to fill our factories, now we’re using automation to manage our browsers.
 The end goal is to alleviate the burden on humans, increase productivity, and allow people to pursue the unique, creative, fulfilling tasks that motivate us.

 Ready to rid yourself of repetitive work?
-Go to the PixieBrix marketplace, find the tool you’re looking to automate — like a project management tool, a website, or a chat app — and pick out the blueprint that works for you.
+Go to the PixieBrix marketplace, find the tool you’re looking to automate — like a project management tool, a website, or a chat app — and pick out the mod that works for you.
 From there, just click the purple Activate button and you’re set.
 Don’t already have a PixieBrix account?
 Don’t worry, you’ll be able to create one from there.
 And it’ll be completely free.